Skip to content

 Wali al-mu'tabar — the imam as wali

 When no male Muslim relative exists or available, Islamic law provides a replacement: the local imam, or in his absence, "a Muslim of upright character with knowledge" acts as wali.
+This is documented across all 4 madhhabs:

 For converts in Sweden, USA, UK, etc., this typically means your local mosque's imam.